tyrahc1/tyrahc1.github.io/Project 1/README.md

 Climate change is influencing many different factors including changes in precipitation.
 With more rain, comes more flooding.
 Flooding is a growing issue in urban environments because

 # Data
-Explain what's in your data folder.
-Where did it come from?
-What are the **data** and where is the data obtained from (provide links too)?
+311 data relating to obstructions in storm drains and street flooding reports was obtained from the City of Balimore via [OpenBaltimore](https://data.baltimorecity.gov)

 # Processing & Transformations
 Are there any necessary **transformations or subsets** you need to do to the data?
 Explain your R code or your steps in QGIS.